SlabJa/Fakultet_Lotnisko/README.md

 # Airline Booking & Check-In System

-A comprehensive airline ticket booking and airport check-in management system implemented in Python with unit and BDD tests.
+A comprehensive airline ticket booking and airport check-in management system implemented in Python with unittest, pytest and BDD tests.

 ## Features